Apply

 Processes

-2. After receiving the report, the Internal Auditor shall review it and decide within 10 working days if an investigation is warranted.
+2. After receiving the report, the Internal Auditor shall review it and decide if an investigation is warranted.
 Legal counsel or others may be consulted to assist in this determination.

 3. If the Internal Auditor determines that an investigation is warranted, the Internal Auditor may conduct the investigation, or recommend that the Senior Executive appoint a different investigator.